Magento 2: Models, Resource Models and Collections in 2026

 When creating a resource collection, you need to specify which model it corresponds to, so that it can instantiate the appropriate classes after loading a list of records.
 It’s also necessary to know the matching resource model to be able to access the database.
 That’s why the class names of the model and the resource model are specified by using the _init() method in the protected _construct() method.

-There isn’t the best choice to use method getCollection() of \Magento\Framework\Model\AbstractModel for getting entities collections as it will be remove in Magento 2 future versions.
+There isn’t the best choice to use the method getCollection() of \Magento\Framework\Model\AbstractModel for getting entities collections as it will be remove in Magento 2 future versions.
 You should use collection factory.
 Here is an example of getting product collection in \Magento\Setup\Fixtures\Quote\QuoteGenerator:

 The API you program against for collections is implemented by \Magento\Framework\Model\ResourceModel\Db\Collection\AbstractCollection.